 Part 1: Helping Students Gain Perspective on Their Emotions

 Series Name: The Power of Emotions: Strategies to Fuel Self-Regulation, Learning, and Communication

 In this first part of a four-part series, we explore how our emotions are central to our social competencies, executive functions, and self-regulation.
 Emotions are our brain’s powerhouse; they can help fuel motivation or derail us.
 We investigate how negative emotions are processed differently than positive emotions and how emotions are the cornerstone of each person's memories, both good and not so great.
 Learn strategies to help students unpack their daily emotional experiences.

 Who should attend

-We all feel, but are rarely taught much about our emotional selves.
-In this first course in the series, explore information and practical, research-based treatment* ideas that help interventionists and their students, children, or clients better understand themselves as emotional beings.
+We all feel but are rarely taught much about our emotional selves.
+In this first course in the series, explore information and practical, research-based teaching ideas that help interventionists and their students, children, or clients better understand themselves as emotional beings.
 During this three-hour course, some of the many topics explored with depth and humor include: